ansys/pystk/doc/source/api/ansys/stk/core/stkdesktop/STKDesktop.rst

-                grpc_host is the IP address or DNS name of the gRPC server. grpc_port is the integral port number that the gRPC server is using (valid values are integers from 0 to 65535). grpc_timeout_sec specifies the time allocated to wait for a grpc connection (seconds).
+                grpc_host is the IP address or DNS name of the gRPC server. grpc_port is the integral port number that the gRPC server is using (valid values are integers from 0 to 65535). grpc_timeout_sec specifies the time allocated to wait for a grpc connection (seconds). grpc_max_message_size is the maximum size in bytes that the gRPC client can receive.
+Set to zero to use the gRPC default.
                 Only available on Windows.
             * - :py:attr:`~ansys.stk.core.stkdesktop.STKDesktop.attach_to_application`
               - Attach to an existing STK Desktop instance.